pelatx/brackets-link-file/README.md

 2. Copy it in Brackets' `/extensions/user` folder by selecting `Help > Show Extension Folder` in the menu.
 3. Reload Brackets.

-## Instructions
+## Usage

 (Note that the extension only works if the focused editor file is saved).
-#### Original usage
+#### Files already in the project tree

 Just right click on a file in the Project tree -> Link File, and the link with the correct relative path will be inserted into the document.

 Watch it in [this video][video-only-linking].

-#### New feature usage
+#### Selecting several files anywhere

-Right click on a directory in the Project tree -> Link File.
-You will be prompted with a dialog where you can select one or more files anywhere on your hard disk.
-These files will be automatically copied to this directory and the necessary tags will be added in the focused document.
+Right click on the destination directory in the Project tree -> Link File.
+You will be prompted with a dialog where you can select one or more files anywhere on your hard disk or any other volume.
+These files will be automatically copied to this directory and the correct tags will be added in the focused document.

+The custom file selection dialog is also capable of displaying preview thumbnails of image files.

 Watch it in [this video][video-copying-and-linking].

+## Features

+### Supported file types

+- PHP files on PHP documents.
+- JavaScript files on HTML documents.
+- CSS files on HTML documents.
+- Image files on HTML and CSS documents.

 ## Changelog

 v1.0.1 - Fixed double quotes instead of simple in script and stylesheet tags.
 v1.1.0 - Added support for image links in HTML and CSS.
 v1.2.0 - Changes:
-- New operating mode: automatic copy and link of files anywhere on any mounted volume to the project.
+- Automatic copy and link of files anywhere on any mounted volume to the project.
 - Added height and width to image tag.
 - Added support for SVG images.

+v1.3.0 - Changes:
+- Image previews in the file selection dialog.
+- Fixed problems with paths containing single quotes.
+- Some minor fixes.

 ## Credits
 Folder icon from [Ionicons][ionicons].